paulamanosalva/paulamanosalva/README.md

 ## Front-end developer from Chile:

+- Im currently working from another github account, but I hope to retake personal projects soon

 - 🌱 I'm always looking for new challenges

 - 🖤 I love learning new things

-- 🥅 2022 Goals: delve into advanced javascript knowledge
+- 🥅 2023 Goals: learn some backend

 - ⚡ Random fact: I love to play instruments and videogames

 - 📫 Let's talk:  **paulamanosalva.d@gmail.com**

-- 🖤 Im currently working from another github account, but I hope to retake personal projects soon

 ### Languages and Tools: